 Steps for Layout and Design for Print Production

-- Scanning and prepping illustrations for page layout and design
+- Scanning or photographing and prepping illustrations for page layout and design

 - Type font selection and layout into designs